Legal Representation for People Harmed on the Job in New York

 - Hearing Protection Devices: The last line of defense against hearing loss is the use of earmuffs or plugs to reduce noise levels.
 These devices can work well, but OSHA suggests they only be used when engineering or administrative efforts have not yet been introduced or if such controls cannot work in a particular situation.

 Hearing loss is a serious issue.
-If your employer failed to protect you from injury due to noise, call us at Wingate, Russotti, Shapiro & Halperin, LLP, today at (212) 986-7353.
+If your employer failed to protect you from injury due to noise, call us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, today at (212) 986-7353.
 Tell us about your situation and we can discuss your legal options going forward.